Abdullah-Mian/SIP-Client/README.md

-# ESP32-S3 SIP Client - main.c Documentation
+# ESP32-S3 SIP Client

 ## Overview

-The `main.c` file implements a simple SIP (Session Initiation Protocol) client for ESP32-S3 that tests connectivity to SIP servers.
+This is an SIP (Session Initiation Protocol) client for ESP32-S3 that tests connectivity to SIP servers.
 It connects to WiFi, sends SIP OPTIONS requests, and displays server responses.

 ## What It Does